11ty/11ty-website/src/docs/filters/slugify.md

 # `slugify` Universal Filter {% addedin "1.0.0" %}

+{% callout "info", "md" %}In versions prior to 1.0.0, [the `slug` Universal Filter was used](/docs/filters/slug/).
+To maintain backwards compatibility moving forward, `slug` is still included and supported but `slugify` is now recommended as best practice—it has better default behavior for URLs with special characters.{% endcallout %}

 Uses the [`@sindresorhus/slugify` npm package](https://www.npmjs.com/package/@sindresorhus/slugify) to convert a string into a URL slug.
 Typically used inside of permalinks.

 {% raw %}